TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/Introduction.rst

 * :ref:`Backend user and group permissions <access-options>` can be used to restrict access to content elements, to content on specific pages etc.
 * Fields can be hidden in the backend by using :ref:`TSconfig TCEFORM <t3tsconfig:tceform>`.
-* page TSconfig can be used to :ref:`configure <content-element-wizard>` what is displayed in the "Content Element Wizard".
+* page `TSconfig`:pn: can be used to :ref:`configure <content-element-wizard>` what is displayed in the "Content Element Wizard".

 Creating new content elements